Graduate course descriptions in Computer Science are found online at the UCF Division of Graduate Studies online Course Catalog.

 d) Thesis option – 6 credit hours of Thesis (CXX 6971) and at least 24 credit hours of coursework (at most 3 of these can be Independent Study credit).

-e) Non Thesis option – A portfolio submission and at least 30 credit hours of coursework (at most 6 hours of these can be Independent Study credit).
+e) Non Thesis option – A portfolio submission and at least 30 credit hours of coursework (at most 6 hours of these can be Independent Study credits and/or Directed research credits).

-f) A total of at least 30 semester hours of credit at the 5-6000 level of Computer Science or ECE courses (Prefixes CAP, CDA, CEN, CIS, CNT, COP, COT, EEE, EEL, and ECM).
+f) A total of at least 30 semester hours of credit at the 5-6000 level of Computer Science or ECE courses (Prefixes CAP, CDA, CEN, CIS, CNT, COP, and COT).
+The total may include up to 6 credit hours of CS related courses from outside CS department only if approved by the graduate coordinator.
 At least half of these credits (15) must be at the 6000 level, and under no circumstances can they contain CXX 7919 (Doctoral Research) credit, undergraduate credit, or 5000 level CGS courses.

 Plan of Study (POS)